MileHacker Logo

 Peak vs. Off-Peak

-• Peak season (dry season) sees more extended hours.
+• Peak season (dry season) sees more longer hours.

-• Wet season may have slightly reduced evening activity.
+• Wet season may have slightly reduced something to do in the evening.

 • Major holidays might have unique schedules.